-1C-6.
-Criminalization: Select the specific strategies implemented by the CoC to prevent the criminalization of homelessness in the CoC's geographic area.
+1C-7.
+Criminalization of Homelessness.
+Applicants must select the specific strategies the CoC implemented to prevent the criminalization of homelessness in the CoC's geographic area.
 Select all that apply.

-0 0 1 ,

-Engaged/educated local policymakers: X
+Engaged/educated local policymakers:

-Engaged/educated law enforcement: x
+Engaged/educated law enforcement: Х

-Engaged/educated local business leaders
+Engaged/educated local business leaders:

 Implemented communitywide plans:

-No strategies have been implemented
+No strategies have been implemented:

 Other:(limit 50 characters)